 The following information comes from an experienced laser user.
 It is presented here at LaserPointerSafety.com to provide a starting point for guidance.
 Do not rely on this for legal advice -- you would need to independently investigate and evaluate the statements below.
 One starting point is the website for the U.S. federal laser safety agency, the FDA’s Center for Devices and Radiological Health (CDRH).

-You may also want to check out the related page on this website describing what happens if you break the rules.
+You may also want to check out the related page on this website describing what happens if you break the rules, and for consumers, Federal rules for those owning or using lasers in the U.S.

 Rules and regulations